rkhaitan-branch/branch-android-discovery/README.md

 When a user begins typing into your search box, you should create a `BranchSearchRequest` to search for apps and content with Branch.
 Create a builder for each phrase you would like to search for.
 Don't worry, we handle debounce so feel free to create one with every character entered.

-**Note** that the Branch Search SDK will provide better results if it can use the current location.
+**Note** that the Branch Discovery SDK will provide better results if it can use the current location.
 For example, a user searching for a restaurant will receive location specific results if location permissions are enabled.
 Be sure to add the last known location to the BranchSearchRequest via `setLocation()` or both `setLatitude()` and `setLongitude()`.
 For your reference, in `io.branch.search.demo.util.BranchLocationFinder`, we have provided example code that fetches the device's last known location.

 ```java